Why You Need a Biocompatibility Consultant for Effective Pre-Clinical Testing in Material Developmen

 Pre-clinical testing aims to evaluate the biocompatibility of materials before human trials, ensuring they do not cause toxicity, irritation, or other unwanted biological responses.
 This step is critical for gaining regulatory approval and ensuring patient safety.

-A Biocompatibility Consultant plays a fundamental role in the material development process by guiding manufacturers through and ensuring compliance with international standards such as ISO 10993 and FDA regulations.
+A Biocompatibility Consultant plays a fundamental role in the material development process by guiding manufacturers through Pre-clinical testing and ensuring compliance with international standards such as ISO 10993 and FDA regulations.
 Their responsibilities include:

 One of the primary roles of a biocompatibility consultant is conducting risk assessments to determine the potential hazards of a material.
 They analyze factors such as: